fcccode/aes_dust/README.md

-﻿<h4>AES-128 Block Cipher</h4>
+﻿<h4>AES Block Cipher</h4>

-<p>AES-dust is a compact Implementation of the AES-128 block cipher.
-There's support for Counter (CTR) and Electronic Codebook (ECB) modes of encryption.</p>
+<p>AES-dust is a compact Implementation of the AES block cipher with support for 128 and 256-bit keys.
+The modes of encryption supported are Counter (CTR) and Electronic Code Book (ECB).</p>

-<p>The code is intentionally optimized for size rather than speed making it suitable for resource constrained environments.</p>
+<p>All code is intentionally optimized for size rather than speed making it suitable for resource constrained environments.</p>

 <h4>Side channel attacks</h4>

 <p>AES was never intended to be resistant against side channel attacks.
-However, if you decide to use this code for an embedded project that requires a high level of security, first evaluate whether the code is sufficient against such attacks before using in your project.</p>
+However, if you decide to use this code for an embedded project that requires a high level of security, first evaluate whether the code is sufficient against such attacks before including in your project.</p>

 <h4>Files</h4>